Advanced Academics Overview

 The Advanced Academics program is designed to provide students with opportunities to broaden their knowledge in specific subject areas, pursue their intellectual curiosity, develop and refine their critical thinking skills through rigorous and unique learning experiences.
 Advanced classes - Honors and Advanced Placement ( AP) - are available to all students in ninth through twelfth grades.

 Students explore content topics in a highly detailed and contextualized manner at an accelerated pace and with an emphasis on application and conceptual understanding.
 Honors classes are offered in the following subjects: Algebra I, Algebra II, Precalculus and Trigonometry, World History and Geography, US/VA History, Biology, Chemistry, Geosystems, STEM Engineering, STEM Advanced Engineering and STEM Advanced Electronics & Robotics.

 Advanced Placement (AP)

 Students experience college-level curricula in high school and are expected to prepare for and take the AP exam in May for that course.
 The rigor of AP classes allows students to develop their college academic skill sets and readiness.
 In addition, students who earn 3, 4 or 5 out of 5 on AP tests may earn college credit.
-West Potomac offers AP courses in Studio Art, Art History, Biology, Calculus AB, Calculus BC, Chemistry, Comparative Government & Politics, Computer Science, English Language and Composition, English Literature and Composition, Environmental Science, French, Human Geography, Physics, Psychology, Spanish, Statistics, US History, World History, European History, US Government & Politics.
+West Potomac offers AP courses in Studio Art, Art History, Biology, Calculus AB, Calculus BC, Chemistry, Comparative Government & Politics, Computer Science, English Language and Composition, English Literature and Composition, Environmental Science, French, Human Geography, Physics, Psychology, Spanish, Statistics, US History, World History, European History, US Government & Politics, and AP Seminar.

 An additional 0.5 points is added to the GPA calculations of students who take year long honors and/or AP courses.
 Students who also take the AP exam for the AP course they are enrolled in receive a 1.0 point bump to their GPA.